 SCI won three Global Confucius Institute of the Year awards during the Global Confucius Institute Conference in 2010, 2015 and 2018.

 SCI is seen as one of the UK’s leading centres of China and UK collaboration.
-On Wednesday 27 September 2017, the Confucius Institute at the University of Sheffield held a major event to mark the 10-Year Anniversary and to celebrate 10 years' achievements.
+On Wednesday 27 September 2017, the Confucius Institute at the University of Sheffield held a major event to mark the 10-Year Anniversary and to celebrate 10 years' of achievements.
 The event was attended by senior representatives including Chinese Ambassador to the UK Liu Xiaoming, Paul Blomfield MP and President and Vice-Chancellor of the University of Sheffield, Professor Sir Keith Burnett.
 Read more.

 The Institute is the focus of China-related activities, including: